$50 Off Any Repair

 If your dishwasher won’t go through all its cycles, the problem could either be the dishwasher itself or your plumbing.

-You’ll first want to check the drain screen inside your dishwasher.
+First, check the drain screen inside your dishwasher.

 Water Leak